Town: Afghanistan

-In Afghanistan, a city and a town are both referred to as shār (شهر; ښار).
+In Afghanistan, a city and a town are both referred to as shahr (شهر; ښار).
 The capital of each of its 34 provinces may include a major city such as Kabul whose population is over five million people or a town such as Parun, the capital of Nuristan Province, whose population is less than 20,000 people.

 Albania

 In Albania qytezë means 'town', which is very similar to the word for city (qytet), although there is no official use of the term for any settlement.

 In Albanian, qytezë means 'small city' or 'new city', while in ancient times it referred to a small residential center within the walls of a castle.

 Australia

 In Australia, most rural and regional centres of population can be called towns; many small towns have populations of less than 200.
 The smallest may be described as townships.

 In addition, some local government entities are officially styled as towns in Queensland, South Australia, Western Australia and the Northern Territory, and formerly also (till the 1990s) in Victoria.